Chameleon: Change of colour

-(b) Red dots: time evolution in the CIE chromaticity chart of a third male with green skin in a high-resolution video; dashed white line: optical response in numerical simulations using a face-centred cubic (FCC) lattice of guanine crystals with lattice parameter indicated with black arrows.
+(b) Red dots show change in the CIE chromaticity chart of a male with green skin. white line: optical response in numerical simulations using a face-centred cubic lattice of guanine crystals with lattice parameter indicated with black arrows.

-(c) Haematoxylin and eosin staining of a cross-section of white skin showing the epidermis (ep) and the two thick layers of iridophores.
+(c) Haematoxylin and eosin staining of a cross-section of white skin showing the epidermis and the two thick layers of iridophores.

 (d) TEM images of guanine nanocrystals in S-iridophores in the excited state and three-dimensional model of an FCC lattice (shown in two orientations).

 (e) TEM image of guanine nanocrystals in D-iridophores.

-Scale bars, 20 mm (c); 200 nm (d, e).

 Colour change in chameleons has functions in camouflage, but most commonly in social signalling and reactions to temperature and other conditions.
 The relative importance of these functions varies with the circumstances, as well as the species.
 Colour change signals a chameleon's physiological condition and intentions to other chameleons.
 Because chameleons are ectothermic, another reason why they change colour is to regulate their body temperatures, either to a darker colour to absorb light and heat to raise their temperature, or to a lighter colour to reflect light and heat, thereby either stabilizing or lowering their body temperature.
 Chameleons tend to show brighter colours when displaying aggression to other chameleons, and darker colours when they submit or "give up".
 Most chameleon genera (exceptions are Chamaeleo, Rhampholeon and Rieppeleon) have blue fluorescence in a species-specific pattern in their skull tubercles, and in Brookesia there is also some in tubercles on the body.
 The fluorescence is derived from bones that only are covered in very thin skin and possibly serves a signaling role, especially in shaded habitats.

 Some species, such as Smith's dwarf chameleon and several others in the genus Bradypodion, adjust their colours for camouflage depending on the vision of the specific predator species (for example, bird or snake) by which they are being threatened.
 In the introduced Hawaiian population of Jackson's chameleon, conspicuous colour changes that are used for communication between chameleons have increased, whereas anti-predator camouflage colour changes have decreased relative to the native source population in Kenya, where there are more predators.